radeonxray/Bowling/README.md

 * Refactoring of individual methods to be more and easilier Test-able
 * Continue updating Documentation of method- and Test-descriptions
 * More Testing of individual methods
+* Outside of Test, make it possible to manually provide a list of scores to be calculated.

 #